-Excessive alcohol consumption damages tooth enamel and dries out your mouth, which increases the risk of cavities and gum disease.
-It also causes bad breath, tooth erosion, and stains.
+Excessive alcohol consumption damages tooth enamel and dries out the mouth, increasing the risk of cavities and gum disease.
+It also causes bad breath, tooth erosion, and various stains.
 Additionally, it raises the risk of serious oral health problems like necrotizing periodontal disease and oral cancer, especially when combined with tobacco use.

-Whether you’re at a gathering, a party, or just having fun, drinking alcohol is part of most people’s lives.
+Whether you’re at a gathering or party, or just having fun, drinking alcohol is part of most people’s lives.
 Some drink for enjoyment, while others may depend on it.

 In this article, we’ll explore the effects of alcohol on the teeth and learn how to protect them to keep your smile healthy and strong.

-Your mouth has millions of bacteria that usually live in balance to protect you.
-This is called your oral microbiome.
+The mouth hosts millions of bacteria that usually live in balance to protect you.
+This is called the oral microbiome.

 But when you drink alcohol, this balance gets disrupted, and several things happen:

 This imbalance makes it easier for infections, cavities, and gum diseases to develop.
-It can also affect your general health, because harmful bacteria can enter your bloodstream and cause inflammation in other organs.
+It can also affect your general health, because harmful bacteria enter the bloodstream and cause inflammation in other body organs.

 Drinking alcohol increases your risk of gum diseases, such as:

-The World Health Organization (WHO) explains that alcohol weakens your immune system and reduces blood flow to your gums, making infections easier to develop and harder to heal.
+The World Health Organization (WHO) explains that alcohol weakens the immune system and reduces blood flow to your gums, making infections easier to develop and harder to heal.

 Your dentist may recommend: